ROOT-Sim/core/README.md

 ## The ROme OpTimistic Simulator

-The ROme OpTimistic Simulator is an open source, distributed and parallel simulation framework developed using C/POSIX technology.
-It transparently supports all the mechanisms associated with parallelization and distribution of workload across the nodes (e.g., mapping of simulation objects on different kernel instances) and optimistic synchronization ( e.g., state recoverability).
+The ROme OpTimistic Simulator is an open-source, distributed and parallel simulation framework developed using C11.
+It transparently supports all the mechanisms associated with parallelization and distribution of workload across the nodes (e.g., mapping of simulation objects on different kernel instances) and optimistic synchronization (e.g., state recoverability).
 Distributed simulations rely on MPI3.
-In particular, global synchronization across the different nodes relies on asynchronous MPI primitives, for increased efficiency.
+In particular, global synchronization across the various nodes relies on asynchronous MPI primitives for increased efficiency.

-The programming model supported by ROOT-Sim allows the simulation model developer to use a simple application-callback function named `ProcessEvent()` as the event handler, whose parameters determine which simulation object is currently taking control for processing its next event, and where the state of this object is located in memory.
-An object is a data structure, whose state can be scattered on dynamically allocated memory chunks, hence the memory address passed to the callback locates a top level data structure implementing the object state-layout.
+The programming model supported by ROOT-Sim allows the simulation model developer to use a simple application-callback function named `ProcessEvent()` as the event handler.
+Its parameters determine which simulation object is currently taking control for processing its next event and where the state of this object is located in memory.
+An object is a data structure whose state can be scattered on dynamically allocated memory chunks.
+Hence the memory address passed to the callback identifies a top-level data structure implementing the object state layout.

-ROOT-Sim's development started as a research project late back in 1987, and is currently maintained by the High Performance and Dependable Computing Systems group, research group of the University of Rome "Tor Vergata".
+ROOT-Sim's development started as a research project late back in 1987 and is currently maintained by the High Performance and Dependable Computing Systems group, a research group of the University of Rome "Tor Vergata".

 ## ROOT-Sim Core

-This repository keeps the sources of the ROOT-Sim core: this is the fundamental library that implements the largest part of the simulation algorithms used in the simulation framework.
+This repository keeps the sources of the ROOT-Sim core: this is the lowest-level library that implements the most significant part of the simulation algorithms used in the simulation framework.

-The core can be built and used as a stand-alone low-level library writing C code, or it can be used within other projects, such as [cROOT-Sim](https://gihub.com/ROOT-Sim/cROOT-Sim), i.e. the C/C++ version of the simulation library.
+The core can be built and used as a stand-alone low-level library writing C code, or it can be used within other projects, such as [cROOT-Sim](https://gihub.com/ROOT-Sim/cROOT-Sim), i.e. the C/C++ packaging of the simulation library.

 ## Dependencies and platforms

 The core successfully compiles on x86 and ARM architectures, using either GCC or Clang compilers, on Linux, Windows, and macOS.
 A compiler supporting the C11 standard is required, such as GCC 8 or later.
-MSVC on Windows does not properly implement the full C11 standard (e.g., `stdatomic.h` is not provided), and cannot be therefore used to build the project.
+MSVC on Windows does not correctly implement the full C11 standard (e.g., `stdatomic.h` is not provided) and cannot be therefore used to build the project.
+Windows users are encouraged to use clang.

-MPI is a mandatory dependency of the project, used to support simulations run on distributed systems.
+MPI is a mandatory dependency of the project, used to support simulations runs on distributed systems.
 The core is continuously tested against the following MPI implementations:
 *   OpenMPI
 *   MPICH
 *   Microsoft MPI

 Any of the three is required to build the project.
-A full MPI3 implementation, supporting multithreading, is necessary.
+A full MPI3 implementation supporting multithreading is necessary.

 ## Building